abdullah-al-tamim/Book-Recommender-System/README.md

 # Book-Recommender-System
-This is a project for my Big Data Analytics course.
+This is a project for my Big Data Analytics course with two main features.
+The first feature takes a user ID as input and suggests the top 10 recommendable books based on similar user profiles.
+The second function takes a user ID and an ISBN as input, predicting the probable rating of that book by the user.
+My next goal is to extend the functionality to make recommendations by taking an ISBN as input and creating a user-friendly interface (UI).
+Here is the Dataset Link https://www.kaggle.com/datasets/ruchi798/bookcrossing-dataset/data